JurisProject/juris_whitepaper_public/02 - Introduction.md

-## Introduction - Calamity on the Blockchain
+# Calamity on the Blockchain: an Introduction

 In May 2016, the DAO, or “Decentralized Autonomous Organization” launched the largest crowdfunding campaign in history.[^1] Not just on the Ethereum Blockchain -- but **ever**.
 They raised 150 million dollars worth of Ether by the end of 28 days.
 But, their success was short lived: on June 17th, 2016, we saw what happens when the intention behind a “Smart Contract” diverges from its codified implementation.
 Several errors inside the smart contract code written by the DAO team allowed a single bad actor to drain 50 million dollars worth of Ether from the DAO wallets overnight.
 The remainder of the funds were saved only because a group of “white hat” hackers moved them to a friendly wallet via the same exploit.